RcppCore/rcpp-gallery/_posts/2013-07-13-dmvnorm_arma.md

 }{% endhighlight %}

-Additionally, we can make use of the openMP library to use multiple cores.
+Additionally, we can make use of the OpenMP library to use multiple cores.
 For the OpenMP implementation, we need to enable OpenMP support.
 One way of doing so is by adding the required compiler and linker flags as follows: